-On this day in 1834, a fire at the LaLaurie mansion in New Orleans, Louisiana, leads to the discovery of a torture chamber where slaves are routinely brutalized by Delphine LaLaurie.
+On April 10, 1834, a fire at the LaLaurie mansion in New Orleans, Louisiana, leads to the discovery of a torture chamber where enslaved workers are routinely brutalized by Delphine LaLaurie.
 Rescuers found a 70-year-old black woman trapped in the kitchen during the fire because she was chained up while LaLaurie was busy saving her furniture.
 The woman later revealed that she had set the fire in an attempt to escape LaLaurie’s torture.
 She led authorities up to the attic, where seven slaves were tied with spiked iron collars.

-However, in 1833, Delphine chased a small slave girl with a whip until the girl fell off the roof of the house and died.
+However, in 1833, Delphine chased a small enslaved girl with a whip until the girl fell off the roof of the house and died.
 LaLaurie tried to cover up the incident, but police found the body hidden in a well.
-Authorities decided to fine LaLaurie and force the sale of the other slaves on the estate.
+Authorities decided to fine LaLaurie and force the sale of the other enslaved people on the estate.

-LaLaurie foiled this plan by secretly arranging for her relatives and friends to buy the slaves.
+LaLaurie foiled this plan by secretly arranging for her relatives and friends to buy the enslaved workers.
 She then sneaked them back into the mansion, where she continued to torture them until the night of the fire in April 1834.

 Although charges were never filed against LaLaurie, her reputation in upper-class society was destroyed.
 It is believed that she died in Paris in December 1842.